usaid-cs/yesterday-i-learned/biology.md

+- You can [catch a cold from being in a place where humidity is too low](http://www.sensorpush.com/articles/the-effects-of-low-humidity-on-your-health-and-comfort).
+It works by drying up your mucous membranes.
+Low humidity also leads to dry eyes, skin problems, and infection in these areas.
 - Smoking [protects you](https://io9.gizmodo.com/here-are-the-ways-smoking-may-actually-be-good-for-yo-1721438933) against Parkinson's disease, where the nicotine protects neurons against degeneration.
 - [Shakeout runs](https://runnersconnect.net/coach-corner/lactate-clearance/), where you "shake out the lactate", supposedly helps with post-exercise pain.
 Someone who can run please confirm.
 - [Kombucha "昆布茶" is a misused loanword from Japanese](https://en.wikipedia.org/wiki/Kombucha).
 There is no kelp in kombucha.
 The symbiotic culture of bacteria and yeast (SCOBY) forms a mass of goo known as a "mother".